Los Angeles Conspiracy Defense Lawyer

 for not more than one year or by up to three years in the state prison.

 Conspiracy to commit a crime against a public official as mentioned above

 is punishable in the state prison by five (5), seven (7) or nine (9) years.

 A member of a conspiracy is criminally responsible for

 all of the crimes committed by the co-conspirators that occur within the scope and in furtherance

 of the conspiracy, regardless of whether or not he or she assisted in

 the commission of the crimes or was even aware of the crimes.

 Contact Stephen G. Rodriguez & Partners in Los Angeles

-Contact a Los Angeles conspiracy attorney at Stephen G. Rodriguez & Partners.
+Contact a Los Angeles criminal defense lawyer at Stephen G. Rodriguez & Partners.